Arcs (board game): Gameplay

 The base game of Arcs is a fast-paced strategy game set in the "Reach", an area of outer space.
-Players portray space faring societies, and attempt to win by obtaining galactic supremacy, gaining points by fulfilling various objectives called "ambitions", which include constructing buildings, upgrading their respective spaceships, gathering resources from the various planets depicted on the board, and waging war.
+Players portray space faring societies, and attempt to win by obtaining galactic supremacy, gaining points by fulfilling various objectives called "ambitions", which include gathering resources from the various planets depicted on the board and waging war.
 Each game is played over five "chapters", or rounds, and begins with a randomized setup.

 A large amount of gameplay revolves around trick-taking using action cards.
 This begins each round with one player, who has the 'initiative', leading by placing a card onto the table from their hand and taking actions based on the card's suit, and other players following based on the number on that card, sometimes being restricted into copying the same action as a result.
 Some cards allow more actions to be taken, with a base number of 1 actions per turn and extra actions allowed if resources, which are also used to score points, are spent.
 The player who leads is able to declare an ambition, determining how players score points in that round, but in doing so drops the number on their played card to zero, meaning that others can easily overtake them in the turn order.
 Available court cards enable players to customize their personal gameplay through individual powers, and can be stolen by other players.

 Players fight with starship pieces which can be in three states; healthy, damaged or off the board, effectively allowing them two points of damage.
 Three types of dice are used for different types of attack on the board, with blue dice offering low damage but no risk, red dice being more aggressive but coming with significant risk, and orange dice which enable the theft of resources but at a high risk.
 The attacking player can choose to distribute damage among their own ships while concentrating damage on individual enemy ships, thus encouraging players to play aggressively.